GreenEli/Multiple_PSI/README.md

 ```
 ## To Do
 Note that we have completed the implementation in the main part of our protocol, we will update the rest in future.
-And the readability of current version is not good, further updates will be made to enhance it.
+And further updates will be made to enhance the readability.

 ## Help
 For any questions on building or running the library, please create git issues, or contact [`Qiang Liu`] liuqiang2022 at iie do ac do cn.